-Their mission is to provide students with a network of resources to succeed at the University of Toronto, both inside and outside the classroom.
+The mission of Accessibility Services is to provide students with a network of resources to succeed at UofT, both inside and outside the classroom.
 They strive to create a safe and comfortable community for students where they can navigate their disability and related barriers, facilitate peer support and interactions, and provide various academic and social opportunities.

-We uphold the Ontario Human Rights Code, the Accessibility for Ontarians with Disabilities Act and the University of Toronto's Statement of Commitment to Persons with Disabilities.
+Accessibility Services upholds the Ontario Human Rights Code, the Accessibility for Ontarians with Disabilities Act and the University of Toronto's Statement of Commitment to Persons with Disabilities.

-ANTI-RACISM AND CULTURAL Diversity office
+ANTI-RACISM AND CULTURAL DIVERSITY OFFICE

-The office ensures that every member of the University community is accorded the requisite environment to live, learn and work free of bias or discrimination, every individual on campus has the right to be treated with dignity and respect, and honouring the institutional commitment of the University of Toronto as an organization exemplifying commitment to antiracism and the elimination of systemic discrimination.
+The Anti-Racism and Cultural

+Diversity Office ensures that every

+member of the University community

+is accorded the requisite environment

+to live, learn and work free of bias or

+discrimination, every individual on

+campus has the right to be treated

+with dignity and respect,

+and honouring the institutional

+commitment of UofT as an

+organization exemplifying

+commitment to anti-racism and the

+elimination of systemic discrimination.